RaulVillar/TattooShop-Replica-/README.md

 PROBLEMS TO BE SOLVED:
   1. Understand how flex-boxes work (Margins and paddings)
   2. Responsive for every type of device.
-  3. How to get the background image with the inspection tool.
+  3. Fix de navigation bar (hover does not work properly)
+  4. Fix the section 3: picture must go all the way to the left.

 The webpage is still under development.